Safe water and pregnancy

 Grace’s baby was due to arrive any day.
 With honesty she shared the woes many expecting mothers experience.
 In the same breath, she expressed with enthusiasm how grateful she was to have her pregnancy last to term.
 This is a sentiment shared by many expecting women in her community.

 Grace lives in a small rural village several hours south of Addis Ababa, Ethiopia.
-Sixty-one million people lack access to safe water in her country.
+33 million people lack access to safe water in her country.
 A Water.org survey found that women living in rural villages in Ethiopia walk more than three hours a day to collect water, often from shallow wells or unprotected ponds they share with animals.

 Burdened by the water crisis, it is not surprising that Grace had concerns about the sustainability of her pregnancy.
 She described her walks as uncomfortable and hot.
 The weight of the water concerned her, so she carried less and made more trips.
 She wanted relief; she needed water at home.